MicrosoftDocs/azure-docs/articles/azure-supportability/low-priority-quota.md

 To request a spot quota limit increase for all VM series from the **Subscriptions** pane, do the following:

 > [!NOTE]
 > You can also request a quota limit increase for multiple regions through a single support case.
-For details, see step 9 in the following instructions.
+For details, see step 7.

 1. In the left pane of the [Azure portal](https://portal.azure.com), select **Subscriptions**.